 Wrap one tube around each cream horn mold, keeping the seam side down against the mold.
 Don't let the dough hang over the open end of the mold.

 Spray a baking sheet with non-stick spray or line with parchment paper.
 In a small bowl squeeze about 30 drops of yellow food coloring and add 1 or 2 drops of red.
 Stir gently and you'll see you have a bright orange color.
 Brush the food coloring onto each carrot shaped dough.
-Set on baking sheet.
+Place on baking sheet.

 Bake for 6 - 8 minutes rotating the sheet halfway through the baking time.
 Allow them to cool for about 5 minutes and gently remove from the mold.
 Fill the carrots just before serving.